Merzasphor/MWSE/docs/source/types/niTriBasedGeometryData.md

 ### `triangleCount`

+*Read-only*.
 The triangle count of the object.

 **Returns**: